History of Anatolia: Byzantine Anatolia

 The threat of barbarian invasion and its effects upon the Roman Empire in the west carried over into the east.
 After a short rule by the emperor Jovian and a joint rule of both empires by Valentinian II in the west and Valens in the east, the young emperor Gratian made what was to be a very fortunate decision.
 He chose the favored general Theodosius I to rule with his as a co-emperor, granting him authority over all of the domains of the Byzantine empire in 379.
 This proved to be a wise decision with regards to the survival of his newly obtained dominion, for he immediately set about healing the religious rifts that had emerged during the insecurity of past years.
 The practice of Arianism and pagan rites were abolished, and the standards set by Constantine in Nicaea were restored by law.
 By 395, the year in which the Roman Empire was officially divided in half and the aptly named Theodosius the Great died, the east was so strong that it could now be considered an equal.

 The Byzantine Empire was the predominantly Greek-speaking continuation of the Roman Empire during Late Antiquity and the Middle Ages.
 Its capital city was Constantinople (modern-day Istanbul), originally known as Byzantium.
 Initially the eastern half of the Roman Empire (often called the Eastern Roman Empire in this context), it survived the 5th century fragmentation and fall of the Western Roman Empire and continued to exist for an additional thousand years until it fell to the Ottoman Turks in 1453.

 Persian intervention

 The Sassanid Persians, after having fought centuries of wars against the Byzantines and at their peak sieged Constantinople together with the Avars, paved the way for a new threat to enter onto the scene; the Arabs.

 Arab conquests and threats

 Arab attacks throughout the empire reduced significantly the territory once held under Justinian.
+While this resulted in the loss of much of the Byzantine Empire's diversity in languages and religious views, regions such as Cappadocia experienced the influx of Armenians, Jacobite Syrians and Georgians who were invited by the Byzantine emperors as settlers in this border region.